Virtual ZMT Alumni Conference 2021: Data management and collaboration for tackling marine challenges

-- Learn and exchange ideas and get inspired by data management initiatives
+- Learn and exchange ideas and get inspired by local research projects and data management initiatives

-- Getting acquainted with research projects of ZMT Alumni, with connection to your own work
+- Getting acquainted with research projects of ZMT researchers and ZMT Alumni

-- Develop new project ideas with partners in the Alumni Network and ZMT staff
+- Developing new project ideas together with partners in the Alumni Network and ZMT researchers

-- Provide a platform to support each other with organizational and analytical steps throughout the data life cycle.
+- Tackling organizational and analytical challenges throughout the data life cycle

 In addition to the scientific program, we are creating a number of training units to further data science and management skills and perspectives.
-These interactive training sessions will be offered as a running series after the workshop (March-May).
-Scheduling of courses will be finalized by February and course registration will be opened thereafter.
+These interactive training sessions will be offered as a running series after the workshop (May-July).
+Scheduling of courses will be finalized by March and course registration will be opened thereafter.